Texas Hold 'Em

 The Inflatable "Trump Baby" Making an Appearance to the Delight of Demonstrators

-Following the speeches, the crowd was instructed to snap into formation for a march southward on Michigan Avenue, which would then turn right, heading westward until dead ending at Federal Plaza.
+Following the speeches, the crowd was instructed to snap into formation for a march southward on Michigan Avenue, which would turn right onto Adams, heading westward until dead ending at Federal Plaza.
 Given the heat, the route was mercifully short.
-Some 300 to 400 decided to go for the walk.
+Some 300 to 400 decided to take the walk.
 The marchers were enthusiastic, holding their signs high while chanting and yelling.

-Regrettably, Indivisible Chicago apparently decided that there would be no program at Federal Plaza, which meant the demonstration came to a lackluster ending.
-Had I been an organizer, I would have hired a band to provide some music.
-The Fugs, Country Joe and Fish, and the Jefferson Airplane are long gone, but surely someone local could have offered up some entertaining protest dirges.
+Regrettably, Indivisible Chicago decided that there would be no program at Federal Plaza, which meant the demonstration ended with a fizzle rather than a bang.
+Had I been the organizer, I would have hired a band to provide some music.
+The Fugs, Country Joe and Fish, and the Jefferson Airplane are long gone, but surely someone local could have produced some entertaining protest dirges.
 A couple of years back, I recall Tom Morello of Rage Against the Machine performing at one demonstration.
 Maybe WILCO would have done the honors.

-Despite the bland ending, the demonstration was a big success.
+Despite its tepid ending, the demonstration was nevertheless a huge success.
 The Texas legislators made for a memorable event.
-People can only listen to the same local speakers so often without losing interest.
+People can only listen to the same local war horses so often without losing interest.

 Oh, just in case you are interested in buying a Trump piñata, call Dulce Del Sol Landia.
-The guy who brings one of these piñatas to anti-Trump demonstrations identified Dulce Del Sol Landia as his source.
-At each demonstration, he gives the marchers an opportunity to take a swing at the piñata.
+The guy who brings one of these piñatas to many of the anti-Trump demonstrations identified Dulce Del Sol Landia as his source.
+At each demonstration, he offers demonstrators an opportunity to take a whack at the piñata.
 The guy has a great sense of humor.
 I’ve waited to see whether candy pours out when the piñata splits apart.
 No candy inside.
+Call before heading to the store to make sure the Trump piñatas are in stock.

 Ready to March